top of page

 Children Reading Outdoors

-Research in neuroscience and child development shows that regulation is strongly influenced by the conditions around a child.
+Regulation is strongly influenced by the conditions around a child.

 When environments are: